Freedom Planet 2: Development and release

-Release

 The game was released on September 13, 2022, on Windows.
 Home console ports were originally set for a mid-2023 launch, but was delayed to December 2023.
 In August, GalaxyTrail revealed that Xseed Games will be publishing the console versions of their sequel game and that it was still on track for a late 2023 release.
 However, in mid-December, publisher Xseed Games announced that the game would be delayed once more for an early 2024 release.
 In January 2024, it was announced that the sequel would release on home consoles on April 4.
 A Linux version was planned for simultaneous release with the Windows version, but was delayed indefinitely.